What is NJ IOLTA?

 The New Jersey State Bar Foundation reaches out to all segments of the population--from children to senior citizens--to educate and promote awareness of the law.
 The Foundation's school-based learning initiatives help teachers familiarize students with the fundamentals of the justice system.
 Mock trial competitions, conflict resolution training, workshops, publications, videos, and curriculum development projects are among the many services available to schools.
 The Legal Eagle and Respect newsletters reach thousands of elementary, middle, and high school students annually.
 In addition, the Foundation offers a range of free publications designed to answer common questions about the law in such areas as disability law and consumer rights.

-In 2015, 44 community-based and statewide non-profit agencies received discretionary grants.
+In 2019, 40 community-based and statewide non-profit agencies received discretionary grants.
 These grants supported programs to provide legal assistance and representation as well as information about the law and court system.
-Those served by these organizations included income-eligible families and individuals with problems concerning housing, welfare, Social Security, health care programs, veterans’ benefits, public education, family court matters, consumer credit and immigration.
+Those served by these organizations included income-eligible families and individuals with problems concerning housing, welfare, Social Security, health care programs, veterans’ benefits, public education, family court matters, consumer credit, immigration and foreclosure.
 Disabled adults, victims of domestic violence, low-income workers with wage and hour or other job-related complaints, senior citizens, tenants in unsafe apartments and homeless families were among the many low-income New Jersey residents served by IOLTA grant recipients.